Akashmathwani/Akashmathwani/README.md

-### Hi there 👋
+Hi there! 👋

-I am an Experienced Software Developer and Freelancer having 3 years of experience helping clients build new products or support businesses with tech.
-Worked with big e‐commerce organisations like Tesco UK, RainbowShops USA, and BlockAsset UK.
-Have experience with Full Stack development with MERN stack, GraphQL applications and typescript.
-Currently working with a web3 start-up, hungry to learn/work with web3 start-ups and projects.
+I am an experienced software developer and freelancer with over 3 years of experience helping clients build new products or support businesses with tech.
+I have worked with well-known e-commerce organizations such as Tesco UK, RainbowShops USA, and BlockAsset UK.
+My expertise lies in Full Stack development using MERN stack, GraphQL applications, and Typescript.
+Currently, I am working with a web3 startup and I am eager to learn and work with web3 startups and projects.

-- Hosted Blockasset backend from scratch using Nestjs and MongoDB.
-- Lead and delivered an E-commerce store that supports web2 and web3 user journeys
-- Contributed to different web3 projects like:
-     - minting tokens using Solana.
-     - dynamic token pricing using strata protocol       - listening to program accounts and integrations with backend.
-- Contributed to Tesco with orchestration layer based on Nodejs and GraphQL
+Some of my notable achievements include hosting Blockasset backend from scratch using Nestjs and MongoDB.
+I also led and delivered an E-commerce store that supports both web2 and web3 user journeys.
+I have also contributed to various web3 projects, such as minting tokens using Solana and dynamic token pricing using Strata protocol by listening to program accounts and integrating with the backend.
+I have also contributed to Tesco by developing an orchestration layer based on Node.js and GraphQL.

-- Have built a connector for Akeneo -> Shopify for Products and Inventories sync
+In addition, I have built a connector for Akeneo to Shopify for products and inventory sync.

-- 📫 Reach me on +91-9888927389 / mathwaniakash@gmail.com
+Feel free to reach out to me via phone at +91-9888927389 or email at mathwaniakash@gmail.com.